Lead Composer and CEO

 Hagon was a recipient of the 2010 Exemplary Music Educator Award from Berklee College of Music in recognition of his outstanding teaching and efforts to advance the music education profession.

-Kevin Mello, serves as Vice President and Managing Partner for Music Media Solutions and is a bassist, guitarist, keyboardist and vocalist with over 30 years of live performance and recording experience.
+Kevin J. Mello, serves as a Managing Partner for Music Media Solutions and is a bassist, guitarist, keyboardist and vocalist with over 30 years of live performance and recording experience.
 He was born in Watertown, N.Y. and grew up in Southeastern Massachusetts.

 Mello holds a B.A. from UMASS and is a Cum Laude graduate.
 He was inducted into the International Honor Society and the National Society of Leadership and Success.
 In addition, he is a member of the elite MENSA International High IQ Society.
 As a bass player, self taught musician, and multi-instrumentalist (guitar, bass and keyboards), Mello has performed at over 3,000 live events to audiences as large as 25,000 people.
 At the age of 19, he and his bandmates formed the cover band “Sanctuary” which quickly developed a large following in Southern New England, catching the attention of the owner and very popular “Sebastian’s Night Club” in Middletown, R.I. who asked them to be the house band.

 In 2002, Mello joined the nationally touring Dan Lawson Band which included appearances at “Bike Week” in Laconia, N.H. , Myrtle Beach, S.C., and Daytona, Fl, as well as several appearances at The Nashville New Music Conference.
 It was during this time that he began collaborating with Dan Lawson Band keyboardist Sean Hagon.